elineeen/d3Trial/README.md

 origin:github.com (the index page canvas)
 ```
 I spend lots of effort on this work, which most of them are wasted
-but using d3 projections & geo apis is still hard to draw dynamic curves & items out of the sphere's bound,
+but using d3 projections & geo apis' is still hard to draw dynamic curves & items out of the sphere's bound,
 d3 provides little apis' and supports with spherical projection, which make the process to be extremely hard.
 Maybe other 3d webgl tools will get better outcomes,such as three.js
 but i'm entirely fraustrated during all these coordinates transformation trials and this mimic work will not be updated in futher times